Blanket bog is an important priority wetland habitat amounting to 2164 ha on the Barnsley upland moors in the Dark Peak.

 Upland flushes, fens and swamps.
 This priority habitat amounts to 31 ha found on the moors and upland fringes in the west of Barnsley.

 Mixed deciduous woodland.
 The main woodland priority habitat in Barnsley is mixed oak-birch woodland and mixed ash woodland.
-These fall within the UK BAP priority habitat: lowland mixed deciduous woodland of which there is 2259 ha in Barnsley.
+These fall within the national priority habitat: lowland mixed deciduous woodland of which there is 2259 ha in Barnsley.

 Upland oakwood priority habitat is the woodland priority habitat in the Dark Peak area where there are only remnants in Barnsley.
 The character of this priority habitat should be born in mind for any planting of trees on Barnsley moors and cloughs.